 Oklahoma is ranked 10th in the nation for its high suicide rate.
 Throughout the state of Oklahoma, suicide is the:

 The CAMS Framework has been proven through multiple randomized clinical trials to be the best assessment, intervention and treatment to reduce suicide ideation.
 Mental health professionals have reported that the CAMS Framework has given them a way to confidently treat suicidal patients effectively in only 6-8 sessions.
 And, more importantly, patients have reported that they like using the CAMS Framework.
-It is recommended by such groups as the Zero Suicide Initiative (an ODMHSAS initiative), the Center for Disease Control (CDC), and the Sentinel Event Alert by the Joint Commission.
+It is recommended by such groups as the Zero Suicide Initiative (an ODMHSAS initiative), the Center for Disease Control (CDC), and the Sentinel Event Alert (PDF) by the Joint Commission.

 While it is important that communities learn how to identify the signs of suicide risk, it is crucial to have a network of healthcare providers in place and trained in evidence-base suicide-specific treatment to whom people identified as suicidal may be immediately referred.

 Many of the most at-risk counties in Oklahoma are rural.
 Farmers and ranchers are at increased risk of suicide due to a variety of factors, including lack of access to mental health care.
 One strategy to address this is to provide mental health care to rural communities through telehealth.
 CAMS has been successfully administered using telepsychology in a variety of settings, including rural and frontier regions of the intermountain West of the United States, and the U.S. Army’s Warrior Resiliency Program in San Antonio, Texas for suicidal soldiers in geographically remote locations.
 CAMS is a highly interactive and collaborative structure that engages the patient in their own treatment and has been shown to be effective across a variety of settings.